canucsharp/snake-game/Readme.md

-1- On your Terminal change directories to the Snake App using the cd command 2- Run bundle install on you Terminal if you don't have all the necessary gems installed on your machine 3- Use "rake snakeRun" to initialize the game
+1- On your Terminal change directories to the Snake App using the cd command 2- Run bundle install on you Terminal if you don't have all the necessary gems installed on your machine 3- Use "rake" to initialize the game

 Controls: